nitikcn/nitikcn/README.md

 - 👋 Hi, I’m @nitikcn
 - 👀 I’m interested in learning programming and computing in general.
 - 🌱 I’m currently learning JS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on simple beginner friendly programs, preferebly in Python.
 - 📫 How to reach me ...

 <!---